 Peer Lawther is a social media planner and doer for StepChange Debt Charity after working in online marketing for museums, video game companies and more.
 He’s walked to the top of every mountain and hill in the Lake District.
 Twice.

-Jenny Carter is the latest arrival on the team joining in October 2014 with a background in ecommerce and copywriting.
+Jenny Carter joined the team in October 2014 with a background in ecommerce and copywriting.
 She enjoys cooking, adventures in new places and drawing but would describe her style as more ‘advanced doodling’.

 Please exercise caution when posting comments and consider whether it crosses any moral or legal boundaries before pressing ‘submit’.